 The written examinations are constructed by all faculty in the field and graded by three-person committees.
 The major and the minor exams may be taken in the same semester or in consecutive semesters, typically starting in the semester following the completion of the 48th credit.
 Both must be taken by the end of the third year of graduate study.
 Students entering the program with a masters degree in hand will typically begin taking their exams in their 4th semester at Rutgers.

 - The minor exam from all subfields will be offered on one day, announced early in the semester.
-The exam lasts 8 hours, but may be taken anywhere the student prefers.
+The exam lasts 8 hours but may be taken anywhere the student prefers.
 Questions and completed essays can be distributed and turned in via email.
-In fact students must turn in an electronic (Word or Word Perfect) version of their essays to the graduate office, where they will be saved for at least five years.
+In fact, students must turn in an electronic word version of their essays to the graduate office, where they will be saved for at least five years.
 Students can use any aids they want during the exam, including books, articles, electronic versions of notes, pre-written exam answers, and whatever printed documents they can find on the internet.
-The only thing that is not permitted is help from other people, including email messages written during the exam.
+The only thing that is not permitted is help from other people, including artificial Intelligence (AI) and email messages written during the exam.

 If any student fails an exam, they have one more opportunity to take the exam - presumably, the next time the exam is offered.
 Students who pass one of their exams but fail the other do not have to repeat both exams - just the one they failed.

 Students successfully passing both major exams may apply to the graduate school for a master's degree in political science.
 There are no additional requirements for obtaining this degree, and while it is not particularly useful, it is free.
 Master’s Degree without Thesis | Rutgers School of Graduate Studies